LT-IntroToAI-SY2324/intro-to-python-EdogCPS/a1_writeup.md

 1. What is your initial thoughts about the python programming language?
 It is nice how simple it is, but also makes some coding more confusing by not reqireing certain procedures.
 Example: not declaing variable type when inilizing or delcaring them.
 It makes it ocnfusing when tracing through code.

+    Initialy, I had a strong dislike agaisnt it becasue of its lack of complexity.
+Now, after writting a few thinkgs in the language, I feel its kinda nice.
+Its got a few bugs here and there but overall I enjoy coding with it.

-2. Describe some similarities and differences that you found between python and other programming languages you have used in the past? python is similier in syntax but becasue I learned Java and Javascript before this,
+2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+    python is similier in some syntax but becasue I learned Java and Javascript before this, many things seem a lot more complex then they are.
+I will say understanding what I google about python is easier.
+I still dont like the declaring varibles thing but overall thumbs up.

 3. What are some things that you learned through this assignment?

+    How to code in python.
+Thanks to a good amount of chat gpt and W3 schools I now have a pretty good idea on how to do most things in python.